skghprofile/Microsoft-Azure-SIEM-Project/chapters/Chapter4_ConnectingToVM.md

 # Chapter 4: First Look At New Virtual Machine

-- Now that the core setup of this project is completed (Virtual Machine, Log Analytics Workspace, and Microsoft Sentinel) I can connect to the virtual machine and change a couple of options within it before heading back to Azure for the rest of this project.
+- Now that the core setup of this project is completed (Virtual Machine, Log Analytics Workspace, and Microsoft Sentinel), I can connect to the virtual machine and change a couple of options within it before heading back to Azure for the rest of this project.

-1. To connect to the virtual machine I first need the public IP address to connect to.
+1. To connect to the virtual machine, I first need the public IP address to connect to.
 This can be found in the **Overview** section of the virtual machine that was created in Chapter 1.
-The Public IP address for this machine is **20.55.107.156** .
+The Public IP address for this machine is **20.55.107.156**.

 ![Screenshot of Honeypot VM with Public IP Address](https://raw.githubusercontent.com/skghprofile/Microsoft-Azure-SIEM-Project/main/images/c4-img1.PNG)